bbadzioch/ubgrade/README.md

 ubgrade.prep_grading(maxpoints, main_dir = None, gradebook = None, files = None, init_grading_data = False)
 ```

-* `maxpoints`: A list with the maximal possible score of each exam problem.
+* `maxpoints`: A list with the maximal possible score of each exam page.
-This argument can be also given as an integer, if all problem have the same
+This argument can be also given as an integer, if all pages have the same
 maximal score.
+If the maximal possible score corresponding to a page is 0,
+it indicates that the page will not be graded: there will be no score table
+added to it etc.

 * `main_dir`:  The main grading directory.
 If not specified the current directory will be used.